MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 |Setting |Description|
 |:-----|:-----|
 |Microsoft controlled| Default.
 The value lets Microsoft control whether the Teams (preview) toggle switch is shown or not based on product readiness |
-|User can choose| Use this value to show the Teams (preview) toggle switch, and allow
+|User can choose| Use this value to show the new Teams toggle switch, and allow
 users to opt in to the new Teams, and switch back if they need to.|
-|Not enabled| Use this value to hide the Teams (preview) toggle switch.
+|Not enabled| Use this value to hide the new Teams toggle switch.
 Users will
 not be able to opt in to the new Teams|

 5. Once the policy is defined, you can assign it to a specific user or users groups by selecting the Policy name>Assign users>Manage users.
 Enter the user to add and hit apply (as shown below for Contoso sales policy.